-137. The objective of ESS 7 is to provide guidance on how to approaches and measures to take to avoid impact of plantations to environment and social impacts, and to provide guidance to proponents of on projects aimed at successful establishment and sustainable management of plantation to enhance the contribution of forestry to rural poverty reduction and global environmental protection.
+100. The objective of ESS 7 is to provide guidance on approaches and measures to to avoid impact of plantations to environment and social impacts, and to provide guidance to proponents of on projects aimed at successful establishment and sustainable management of plantation to enhance the contribution of forestry to rural poverty reduction and global environmental protection.

-138. ESS 7 applies to forest plantation projects or plantation components of other types of projects such as interventions in the area of rehabilitation of degraded forests.
+101. ESS 7 applies to forest plantation projects or plantation components of other types of projects such as interventions in the area of rehabilitation of degraded forests.

-- 139. Description of the existing social and environmental baseline.
-The project proponent should provide information collected on the past and present project contexts in order to provide a picture of social, economic and environmental trends resulting from the current state of the environment, the current socio-economic conditions in the region, the planting activity and changes which may occur as a result of planned plantations. - 140.
+- 102. Description of the existing social and environmental baseline.
+The project proponent should provide information collected on the past and present project contexts in order to provide a picture of social, economic and environmental trends resulting from the current state of the environment, the current socio-economic conditions in the region, the planting activity and changes which may occur as a result of planned plantations. - 103.
 Description of land use and land tenure.
 Proponent should be aware of the need to have an integrated approach to land use management, recognizing and reconciling competing interests.
-They should also further bear in mind the ecological and social limits of the project area. - 141.
 Prediction and evaluation of significant social and environmental impacts.
-The proponent should be aware of the most important impacts from plantations, who or what these will affect, and how significant the effects will be.
-Mitigation / offset measures should be provided with the likelihood of success of the mitigation measures proposed to alleviate the impacts, and the residual and/or cumulative effects. - 142.
+Mitigation / offset measures should be provided with the likelihood of success of the mitigation measures proposed to alleviate the impacts, and the residual and/or cumulative effects. - 104.
 Primary forests should not be converted to plantations.
 Establishment of forest plantations should not take place on existing primary forests.
-Degraded forests can be successfully rehabilitated and managed sustainably using appropriate native and/or exotic species. - 143.
-Special environmental protection measures.
-Proponents should not plan procurement of pesticides under the project.
-ITTO will not fund projects using pesticides in planting or management operations. - 144.
+Degraded forests can be successfully rehabilitated and managed sustainably using appropriate native and/or exotic species. - 105.
 Benefits to local communities.
 The local communities living in the vicinity of the plantation project area should derive significant benefits from plantation management activities.
-Such activities include income from planting operations, silviculture, fire prevention and control, and harvesting.
+Such activities include income from planting operations, silviculture, fire prevention and control, and harvesting. - 106.
+Environmental and social management and monitoring plans.
+Proponents should provide a framework for managing and monitoring impacts during the project life.